 Earlier this week, I met with one of my clients at her home.
 She and her husband purchased this house within the last couple years.
-Last Fall, I helped with redesigning her kitchen, and now we are working on creating on office space and furnishing the rest of her first floor.
+Last Fall, I helped with redesigning her kitchen, and now we are working on creating an office space and furnishing the rest of her first floor.

 As I was measuring a space off her master bedroom, I caught of glimpse of her master bathroom.
-From my view point, it looked particularly pretty and well done – lots of white marble tile paired with aqua glass mosaic, a huge frameless glass shower, a soaker tub and a double vanity.
+From my viewpoint, it looked particularly pretty and well done – lots of white marble tile paired with aqua glass mosaic, a huge frameless glass shower, a soaker tub and a double vanity.

 After I finished up and was getting ready to leave, I mentioned to her how pretty it looked and asked if she had remodeled it.
 She said no, that the previous owners had remodeled it.
 And, then she took me into the bathroom and showed me that while it was pretty, it wasn’t very functional and that certain details were very poorly done.
 She said, “I think they just went to (insert big box store name here) and had everything done through there.”